Profit in business comes from repeat customers, customers that boast about your project or service, and that bring friends with them.

 So should you care about the 5 people you’re not talking to?
 The answer seems obvious to me!

-1 5% is based on statistics observed from all Users of BriteVerify’s in–form email verification tools.
+(1) 5% is based on statistics observed from all Users of BriteVerify’s email verification API report.